jarppe/clj-devcontainer/README.md

 This repository builds a [devcontainer](https://containers.dev/) image for [Clojure](https://clojure.org/) development.
 The image contains recent Java (currently Java 23) and Clojure command-line tools from most recent release.

-The image also contains helper scripts to install most commonly used tools, like:
+The image tag is `jarppe/clj-devcontainer:latest` and is built for `linux/arm64` and `linux/adm64` targets.

+To keep the image size in reasonable small, the image does not contain all tools I use.
+Instead the image has installation scripts to install the tools, like:

 - Babashka
 - Docker CLI